-US Open: Sloane Stephens stuns Venus Williams
+Sloane Stephens, Madison Keys reach US Open final

 "I'm honestly just honored to be able to play at the same time as her, one of the greatest to play our game," Stephens said, who is now 2-0 against Williams.

-The match didn't start well for Williams.
-While Stephens remained steady, the unforced errors piled on for Williams, finishing the first set with 17.
-The set took just 24 minutes.
+"I just wasn't playing well," Williams said.
+"Those are moments where you have to dig deep and figure out how to get the ball on the court and have a big game.
+I can't be tentative and try to figure out how to put that ball in.

+"I figured out a lot, but she played great defense.
+I haven't played her in a long time.
+Clearly she's seen me play many, many times.
+I haven't seen her play as much."

 But the script was flipped in the second.
 After saving three break points in the opening game, Williams' level of play went up dramatically, with 11 winners and Stephens regressing.

 It was a tighter third set, but the unforced errors kept rising for Williams as the two players traded breaks.
 At 5-5, Sloane hit the gas pedal, scrambling all over the court displaying terrific defense and breaking Williams at love.